 If you're headed outside this Labor Day weekend, besides seeing that second blue moon of the month, just look up at the sky, would you believe that about half of those stars you see are actually two stars or more, the kind of double star system that's quite common?
 And this week, astronomers reported on the discovery of a planetary system orbiting such a binary star, two planets orbiting two suns.
 It's called Kepler-47 after the Kepler planet-hunting mission that spotted it.

 Joining me now to talk about the find is Jerome Orosz.
 He is the lead author on the paper of the discovery published this week in the journal Science.
 He's associate professor of astronomy at San Diego University.
 Welcome to SCIENCE FRIDAY.

 DR. JEROME OROSZ: Thank you for having me.

 FLATOW: When you say two planets orbiting a pair of stars, a lot of people might imagine some kind of figure-eight, wacky pattern that's going on here.

 OROSZ: Yes.
-It's quite common, and unfortunately, that's not really possible.
-And so instead what we have is the two main bodies in the system and stars.
-You know, they have much the mass, and so they have an orbit of about seven and a half days around each other.
+That's quite common, and unfortunately, that's not really possible.
+And so instead what we have is the two main bodies in the system are the stars.
+You know, they have most of the mass, and so they have an orbit of about seven and a half days around each other.
 And then surrounding those two stars is the inner planet called Kepler-47b.
 Its orbit surrounds the two stars.
 Its orbital period is about 49 and half days.
 And then surrounding that orbit is Kepler-47c.
 Orbital period there is about 303 days.
 And so if you were to look at this system from above, you'd see sort of nested orbits.

-OROSZ: The binary star is inside within the first planet and in the second planet.
+OROSZ: The binary star is inside and then the first planet and then the second planet.